guifcoelho/encrypt-and-separate-firebase-credentials-using-laravel/readme.md

 </p>
 </center>

-Learn how to deploy a Laravel-Firebase app without the credentials keys in the code base.
+Learn how to deploy a Laravel-Firebase web app without the credentials json file in the code base.

 ### Laravel
 1. Install Laravel with `composer create-project --prefer-dist laravel/laravel [project]`